 Sexual Abuse Prevalence in Residential Care Facilities

 - In 2017, the World Health Organization (WHO) found that sexual abuse was the least reported type of abuse in residential care facilities.
-This could be due to the shame that often accompanies sexual assault crimes, or several other reasons.
-The research found that 0.7% of nursing home staff members reported incidents of residents being sexually abused, and 1.9% of nursing home residents reported sexual abuse conduct or had it reported on behalf of them.
+This could be due to the shame that often accompanies sexual assault crimes or several other reasons.
+The research found that 0.7% of nursing home staff members reported incidents of residents being sexually abused, and 1.9% of nursing home residents reported sexual abuse conduct or had it reported on their behalf.

-- Over the last 20 years, 20,000 sexual assault claims were reported to the Administration for Community Living (ACL), an average of 3 senior victims a day.
+- Over the last 20 years, victims have reported 20,000 sexual assault claims to the Administration for Community Living (ACL), an average of 3 senior victims a day.
 This figure strictly counts abuse by staff and visitors, not other residential care members.
-With that type of abuse included, this number is expected to be much larger.
+With that type of abuse included, experts expect this number to be much larger.

-- CNN investigated American nursing facilities, and it was discovered that over 1,000 homes were cited for abuse claims.
+- CNN investigated American nursing facilities and discovered that over 1,000 homes were cited for abuse claims.
 This study also found that over half of those homes were cited once again for failing to investigate the claims and employing staff previously convicted of abusive sexual conduct.